Cam McDaniel: Early life

+‡ Refers to 40-yard dash; Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height, weight and 40 time.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Notre Dame 2011 Football Commitments".
+Rivals.
+Retrieved December 23, 2013.; "2011 Notre Dame Commits".
+Scout.
+Retrieved December 23, 2013.; "Notre Dame Fighting Irish".
+ESPN.
+Retrieved December 23, 2013.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved December 23, 2013.; "2011 Team Ranking".
+Rivals.com.
+Retrieved December 23, 2013.;

 College career

-During his junior year of high school, McDaniel was offered scholarships by eight schools: Iowa, Iowa State, Colorado, Tulsa, Stanford, Texas Tech, Minnesota and Navy.
-In 2010, McDaniel was offered additional scholarships by Air Force, Cincinnati, Army and Louisiana Tech.
-On November 30, McDaniel announced his commitment to Notre Dame.
+On November 30, 2010, McDaniel announced his commitment to Notre Dame.

-Notre Dame

 ESPN stated that McDaniel was expected to serve as a slot receiver.
-In his freshman year, McDaniel served as a backup running back and on special teams, recording nine yards on three rushing attempts, while returning two kickoffs for 24 yards.
+In his freshman year in 2011, McDaniel served as a backup running back and on special teams, recording nine yards on three rushing attempts, while returning two kickoffs for 24 yards.
 In 2012, McDaniel played both running back and cornerback, while also playing special teams.
 He scored his first touchdown on October 6 against Miami (FL); McDaniel also set a school record for most consecutive carries on a drive with nine.
 McDaniel ended the 2012 season with 125 yards rushing and a touchdown.

 On October 19, 2013 against the USC Trojans, McDaniel ran for a career-high 92 yards.
 That same game, he lost his helmet during a run, and a photo taken of him with tousled hair and a "Zoolander-esque smirk" went viral as "Ridiculously Photogenic Football Player", creating an Internet meme.
 McDaniel ended the 2013 season with 705 rushing yards and three touchdowns.

 In his senior year, McDaniel was named a team captain.
 He concluded the 2014 season with 278 rushing yards and four touchdowns.